The Ops Collective Story

 Served as a Director at Arabella Advisors, providing launch and operational support to dozens of nonprofit and philanthropic projects.

-Outside of work, Aditi enjoys traveling (and is currently on a global adventure, working across all time zones), eating pizza, watching reality TV, and spending time with friends and family.
+Outside of work, Aditi enjoys traveling, reading romance novels, eating pizza, watching reality TV, and spending time with friends and family.

 Kara Federico